octolaba/indexit/docs/mirage. claude-opus-4.7-xhigh/applicability.md

 ETag) lets `ConsistencyPolicy.ALWAYS` re-stat for freshness, but fingerprints are not used for cross-resource dedup.

-**Sparkle implication.** Dedup must happen above mirage.
-This is acceptable — most indexers do their own content dedup anyway — but it means mirage cannot itself answer "is this the same thing in two different sources?".
+**Sparkle implication.** Dedup must happen above Mirage.
+This is acceptable — most indexers do their own content dedup anyway — but it means Mirage cannot itself answer "is this the same thing in two different sources?".

 ### 1.6.
 Sync / update / conflict semantics